-This is an important point for O’Toole, but an awkward one.
-Because much as he would like to train his vitriol on the British State rather than on the English people, it was not the British State that wanted Brexit.
-It was a large proportion of the English people who saw Brexit as a form of rebellion.
-As a way of making a point that otherwise could not have been made.
-Even if it was a futile point.
-It was a rebellion against their own State as much as it was against the European Union.
+This is an important point for O’Toole but an awkward one.
+As much as he would like to focus his vitriol on the British State rather than the English people, it was not the British State that wanted Brexit.
+It was a rebellion against the British State as much as it was against the European Union.
+A large proportion of the English people saw Brexit as a way of making a point that otherwise could not have been made, even if it was a futile point.

 And of course, God forbid that we confuse O’Toole’s principled counterpoint with some kind of xenophobia.

 Irish Anglophobia is dead and if it ever stirs again we should place another stake through its heart, just in case.